rwunderer/scw-cli/README.md

 ### Debug image

-The debug images is based on `gcr.io/distroless/static-debian12:debug-nonroot` and contains a busybox shell for use in ci images.
+The debug images is based on `gcr.io/distroless/base-debian12:debug-nonroot` and contains a busybox shell for use in ci images.
+As scw's output is also available in json it also containts [jq](https://github.com/jqlang/jq).

-E.g. for GitLab CI:
+E.g. for GitLab CI do:

 ```
 list images: